Isaac Post: Spiritualism

 In 1848, the Posts took into their home the Fox sisters, Kate and Margaret, who appeared to have acquired the ability to communicate with spirits through rapping noises.
 They introduced the girls to their circle of radical friends, and almost all became ardent believers in the emerging religion of Spiritualism.
 Isaac Post himself became an acknowledged medium.
 His 1852 book, Voices From the Spirit World, Being Communications From Many Spirits, was presented as the spirit writings of eminent persons such as Benjamin Franklin and George Fox.

-Family
+Personal life

 Isaac's brother, Joseph (1803–1888), was also an abolitionist and had early differences with the Quakers, although they finally came around to his point of view.
 He encouraged Isaac T. Hopper, Charles Marriot, and James S. Gibbons when they were disowned by the Religious Society of Friends on account of their outspoken opposition to slavery.
 Joseph spent his whole life in the house where he was born.

-Legacy

 Isaac Post died in April 1872.
 Amy Post died January 29, 1889.
-They are buried in Mount Hope Cemetery in Rochester, New York.
-Amy Kirby Post is remembered for her relentless fight for abolition, her extreme involvement in Women's rights activism, and her association with other well-known abolitionists and women's rights activists.
-Her dedication to her religious and political beliefs left a lasting impression on future women's rights activists.
+They are buried together in Mount Hope Cemetery in Rochester, New York.